 - Epurescu-Pascovici, Ionut (Independent Scholar): The Pandemic and Society’s Response: The Plague in the Western Alps, c.
 1348-1355;

-- Persak, Nina (Institute for Criminal Law): Diversity and European Courts: Implications for Judicial Legitimacy and the Rule of Law;
+- Peršak, Nina (Institute for Criminal-Law Ethics and Criminology): Diversity and European Courts: Implications for Judicial Legitimacy and the Rule of Law;

 - Pickett, James (Asia Center, Harvard University / History Department, University of Pittsburgh): Seeing Like a Princely State: Protectorates in Central and South Asia at the Nexus of Early Modern Court and Modern Nation-State;